jkaho/burger/README.md

-# Eat-Da-Burger
+# Eat-Da-Burger!

 ## Description

-*Eat-Da-Burger* is a simple application for inputting and storing burger names.
+*Eat-Da-Burger!* is a simple application for inputting and storing burger names.

 ## Motivations